OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 modDate: 2024-08-14
 title: Auto Scaling
 navOrder: 60
 ---

 Workers are only utilized during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently but remain idle otherwise.

-Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is under-utilized for a majority of its life.
+Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is under-utilized for a significant portion of its life.

-This issue goes away when using the Kubernetes Worker - a worker which can be installed in a Kubernetes Cluster and makes use of the cluster's ability to add/remove hardware resources as workloads fluctuate.
+This issue goes away when using the Kubernetes Worker - a worker which can be installed in a Kubernetes cluster and makes use of the cluster's ability to add/remove hardware resources as workloads fluctuate.

-For all intents and purposes, the Kubernetes Worker _is_ a standard Octopus Worker, but brings with it unique Kubernetes capabilities to ensure hardware utilization scales fluidly with demanded workload.
+Auto-scaling benefits aside, the Kubernetes Worker _is_ a standard Octopus worker:

-The Kubernetes worker can deploy to any deployment target, and will remain responsive even under high workloads due to the underlying Kubernetes horizontal scaling.
+* It must be included in 1 or more worker pools
+* Supports deployments to any deployment target
+* Will be kept up to date via machine health checks & updates
+* Can execute operations in custom containers (as defined on the deployment step)

 ## Default Behavior
-The vanilla [installation process](/docs/infrastructure/workers#registering-a-kubernetes-agent-as-a-worker) installs a worker which will work for 90% of all workloads.
+The web portal's [installation process](/docs/infrastructure/workers#installing-a-kubernetes-agent-as-a-worker) installs a worker which will work for 90% of all workloads.

 When the Kubernetes Worker executes a deployment step, it executes the operation within a [worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools) container, meaning sufficient tooling is available for most deployment activities.